MikSuki/TabSpliter/README.md

 ## Hotkeys

-> Some hotkeys may conflict with your default IntelliJ keymap, so you might need to customize them.
+> Some hotkeys may conflict with your default keymap, so you might need to customize them.

 | Action                                  | Shortcut           |
 |-----------------------------------------|--------------------|